 Convenience Is Critical

 Millennials are interested in energy-saving web-based technologies, and 50 percent of them are willing to pay for real-time information according to marketing insights, despite their thriftiness.
 Millennials’ demand for such technology is high, with 61 percent likely to sign up for an app that remotely monitors their energy usage and control home elements by 2021.

 Millennials expect a seamless experience across all channels; four-fifths would consider changing providers if not provided one.
 They interact most frequently with providers using social media, with 41 percent have expressed the desire to log onto their provider’s portal using their social media credentials, and they are twice as likely to use digital channels to contact their utility provider.

-This is important, because digitally engaged customers are more likely – by 10 percentage points – to trust their energy providers.
-In fact, more than 70 percent of digitally engaged customers trust their provider to share their information with third parties.
+This is important, because digitally engaged consumers are more likely – by 10 percentage points – to trust their energy providers.
+In fact, more than 70 percent of digitally engaged homeowners trust their provider to share their information with third parties.
 This allows for packaging, or offering multiple products in one place.
-Utilities have increasingly begun to partner with other businesses to offer expanded services to their customers, serving as a portal for a range of services and providing additional marketing insights.
+Utilities have increasingly begun to partner with other businesses to offer expanded services to consumers, serving as a portal for a range of services and providing additional marketing insights.

 One of those services is a home warranty, which provides speedy and reliable home repair from licensed and insured local contractors for a low monthly cost.
 HomeServe USA provides service line and interior electric coverage – contact us to learn how you can engage your customers with this value-added service.